Question: How can I test whether my cells can be partitioned into GEMs?

 Answer: The maximum cell size we have tested in-house is 30 um.
 Larger cells may clog the microfluidic channels of the 10x Genomics chips.

 One way to determine if a new or unusual cell type can be partitioned into the GEMs is to test the cells using the Training Kit.
-The Training Kit is the same as the Single Cell Reagent Kit except that the training Gel Beads do not include lysis buffer.
+The gel beads in the Training Kit do not include lysis buffer.
 The partitioned cells are therefore expected to remain intact during GEM generation.
 The GEMs can be examined by microscopy for intact cells.

 When using this method, it is important to keep in mind that at proper loading concentrations, only 1-10% of GEMs are expected to contain a cell.